Giuseppi's personality traits

 Giuseppi doesn't seem to have any friends.
 Besides the player character (if you choose to do so), the closest thing to a friend he seems to have is Detective Dan in The Urbz.
 And that was because he was his parole officer.
 He was literally forced to talk to him.
 We mean, we're glad that now they seem to appreciate each other, but this says something about how anti-social Giuseppi more generally is.

 At the beginning of Bustin' Out, Giuseppi was perfectly fine standing there in the back of the bar.
 As we were discussing under Commitment Issues, he's not attached, and he's prepared to leave town at any moment.
-He is also notably absent from the social events that happen in The Urbz, and he's always found kinda away from everyone else.
-The most social that he ever gets is reading his opponents while gambling, and you can hardly call that a social interaction.
+He is also distinctly absent from the social events that happen in The Urbz, and he's always found kinda away from everyone else.
+He also is not present in too many episodes of The Sims 2 (GBA), and seems to leave town partway through the game.
+The most social that Giuseppi ever gets is reading his opponents while gambling, and you can barely call that a social interaction.

 Childish Sims find it difficult to 'act their age'.
 They love playing with children's toys, see things through the eyes of a child and need to be constantly entertained.